Unity-Technologies/com.unity.perception/Tutorial/TUTORIAL.md

  * Learning about essential components of the Perception package and creating a basic simulation with these essential elements.
  * Running your simulations on your computer and observing real-time visualizations of the Perception tools working.
  * Finding the synthetic data generated from your simulation and understanding its various pieces
- * Generating common statistics and visualizations for your synthetic data (e.g. number of objects in each frame, presence of each object in the whole data, etc.)
+ * Using Dataset Insight to generate statistics and visualizations for your synthetic data (e.g. number of objects in each frame, presence of each object in the whole data, etc.)

  ## Phase 2: Custom Randomizations